PANWANG2014/miRACLe/README.md

 ---
 ### <a name="1">1.
 Introduction</a>
-**miRACLe (<u>miR</u>NA <u>A</u>nalysis by a <u>C</u>ontact mode<u>L</u>)** is a newly developed miRNA target prediction tool.
-It combines genome-wide expression profiles and the cumulative weighted context++ score from TargetScan in a random contact model, and then infers miRNA-mRNA interactions (MMIs) by the relative probability of effective contacts.
-Evaluation by a variety of measures shows that miRACLe consistently outperforms state-of-the-art methods in prediction accuracy, regulatory potential and biological relevance while has a distinct feature of inferring individual-specific miRNA targets.
-Empirical test suggests that on a laptop Intel Core i7-4712HQ personal computer with a 2.30 GHz CPU and 16 GB of RAM, our source code implementation requires less than 30 seconds of CPU time to complete the prediction for one sample.
-Importantly, we show that our model can also be applied to other sequence-based algorithms to improve their predictive power, such as DIANA-microT-CDS, miRanda-mirSVR and MirTarget4.  <br>
+The strength of miRNA-mRNA interactions (MMIs) in a biological system depends on both the sequence characteristics and expression patterns of RNAs.
+Integrating the two features into a random contact model, we propose **miRACLe (<u>miR</u>NA <u>A</u>nalysis by a <u>C</u>ontact mode<u>L</u>)** to achieve miRNA target prediction at both individual and population levels.
+Evaluation by a variety of measures shows that fitting a sequence-based algorithm into the framework of miRACLe can improve its prediction power with a significant margin, and the combination of miRACLe and the cumulative weighted context++ scores from TargetScan consistently outperforms state-of-the-art methods in prediction accuracy, regulatory potential and biological relevance.Empirical test suggests that on a laptop Intel Core i7-4712HQ personal computer with a 2.30 GHz CPU and 16 GB of RAM, our source code implementation requires less than 10 seconds of CPU time to complete the prediction for an individual sample.<br>

 ---
 ### <a name="2">2.
 Executing miRACLe</a>